Teaching Text-to-Image Models to Communicate in Dialog: Introduction

-In this paper, we first highlight a new problem: \textbf{dialog-to-image generation}, that is, given the dialog context, the model should generate a realistic high-resolution image which is coherent to the specified conversation as response.
-To tackle the problem, recent efforts have made some progress. \citet{sun-etal-2022-multimodal} present Divter, which generates a textual image description given multi-modal dialog context, and then, leverages a text-to-image model for image generation.
-However, this method has not yet transcended the paradigm of traditional text-to-image generation.
-The intermediate description is typically so brief that it cannot accurately convey the visual details while dialog information often provides abundant information of the images.
-Hence, previous intermediate-description based methods may loss valuable information embedded within the dialog.
-An example from the PhotoChat dataset~\cite{zang-etal-2021-photochat} is shown in Figure~\ref{fig:1}.
-The picture description in PhotoChat dataset is ``Objects in the photo: Drink, Head, Face, Hair'', which merely provides a brief summary of the objects in the image, devoid of any emotional color or details.
-In contrast, the dialog context conveys additional information in at least two aspects: (i) the female speaker expresses her joyful mood through words like `fun', and `danced all night'; (ii) we also learn more details about the lively party from `grand', and `with neat lighting and architecture'.
-One significant difference between our task and previous ones is that we require models to directly generate images from multi-modal conversational context without intermediate description translation.
+To tackle this challenge, Divter~\cite{sun-etal-2022-multimodal} generates a textual image description given dialog context, and uses the generated description instead of raw context for image generation.
+However, the intermediate description is typically too brief to accurately convey the abundant image information in dialogue context.
+For example, the description in Figure~\ref{fig:1} from PhotoChat conveys only 4 keywords of the object, `Drink, Head, Face, Hair', while ignoring any emotional color or details.
+In contrast, the dialog context conveys additional information including: (i) the female speaker in joyful mood through `fun', and `danced all night'; (ii) the atmosphere of the lively party from `grand', and `with neat lighting and architecture'.

-In addition to what is mentioned above, dialog-to-image generation task also faces other challenges: (i) the majority of what the speakers discuss are images from real-life situations which involves numerous images of human faces.
-Generating images of human faces is a significant challenge for models; (ii) most of the existing text-to-image datasets include plenty of cartoon-style images, resulting in a strange style when using text-to-image models directly, especially with very peculiar human faces.